fletch-hyphae/ros_y3space_LX_driver/README.md

-# ROS Yost Lab 3-Space Driver
+# ROS Yost Lab 3-Space LX Driver

 ## Description
 This is a simple driver based on the work done by user [Cagatay](https://github.com/cagataysari).
 This extension of the original driver designed to enhance the direct usability from the command-line without modification.